Back to blog

 For dropshippers: Selling counterfeits is a serious legal risk — you can be sued by the brand regardless of whether you knew the product was counterfeit.
 Never source products that use another brand's logo, trademark, or distinctive trade dress from AliExpress.

 How to avoid: Buy generic / unbranded products from AliExpress.
 Verify that the product you are sourcing does not use protected brand logos.
+Inflated ratings are a related risk — how to spot fake AliExpress reviews covers the photo-review and country-concentration signals that expose them.

 AliExpress vs. legitimate fraud: what the data says